 Meanwhile, a partial appliance makes sense when the person still has some natural teeth remaining.
-At Nukoa Family Dentistry, we can fit patients with either one of these mouth appliances.
+At Balance Advanced Dentistry and Orthodontics, we can fit patients with either one of these mouth appliances.

 There are forms of permanent dentures as well, though these may not be as common as the removable type.
 Permanent dentures can be more secure and durable.
 With permanent dentures, we anchor this apparatus to the jaw with implants.
 People choose these dentures to help avoid the embarrassment of the appliance slipping out while speaking or eating.

 Living without teeth can be difficult, both physically and emotionally.
 People who are missing teeth recognize the need to replace them but may not know which option is right.
 Patients should speak with our staff about dentures and partial dentures, along with other possibilities.

 We can help patients who are researching the pros and cons of each tooth replacement option.
 If there are any concerns or questions about dentures, patients can ask our staff.

 The doctor should speak openly to their patients about dentures and partial dentures.
 Patients need to understand the benefits and possible drawbacks of this treatment.
 Unlike implants and bridges, dentures are removable.
 This apparatus consists of a gum-colored acrylic base and artificial teeth.